EYBlockchain/nightfall_3/doc/adversary.md

 The nightfall adversary code is written such that it picks bad block or bad transaction type in the order as defined in `database.mjs` and `block.mjs` files.
 This order avoids the adversary from randomly picking

 - `DuplicateNullifier` when there are no spent transactions whose nullifiers can be duplicated
-- `DuplicateTransaction` when there are no transactions to duplicate
+- `DuplicateCommitment` when there are no transactions to duplicate
 - `IncorrectLeafCount` when there is no prior block
 - `IncorrectTreeRoot` when there are no 2 prior blocks